Hilton Head Island, South Carolina: Airport

 Hilton Head Island is served by the Hilton Head Airport which is owned by Beaufort County.
 American Airlines, Delta Air Lines, and United Airlines serve the airport.
 In the first half of 2019, the airport saw a 225% increase in passengers arriving and departing, when compared with the same time period one year prior.
 This was attributed to new air service and added seat capacity, made possible by the airport's 2018 runway expansion.

 Savannah/Hilton Head International Airport is in nearby Savannah, Georgia.

 Emergency services

 Hilton Head Island Fire & Rescue began operations July 1, 1993, as a consolidation of the former Sea Pines Forest Beach Fire Department, the Hilton Head Island Fire District, and the Hilton Head Island Rescue Squad.
-There are seven fire stations on Hilton Head Island.
+There are seven fire stations and one fire warehouse on Hilton Head Island.

 Police services are contracted through Beaufort County Sheriff's Office.
 The island is equipped with an enhanced 9-1-1 system.